borntofrappe/learning-d3/Using D3/README.md

 ### [Svelte](https://svelte.dev/repl/ee1e7ec839ac47f495be12251f04126a?version=3.44.1)

 The name of each player is positioned above the corresponding stem.
 Instead of a circle, the visualization renders a tennis ball using a bit of SVG trickery.

+### D3

+Instead of plotting the data in static visualizations, the project includes a single `<svg>` and updates the data according to the option selected between two buttons.
+The animation is included with a series of transition on the enter, update and exit selection, and while the approach works, it also demonstrates my lack of experience with the feature.

+At high level, the idea is to animate the enter and update selection together, staggering the individual data points based on their index.
+If there are elements in the exit selection, however, the idea is to first animate and remove these elements before continuing with the previous combination.